 A place, dare I say, that I enjoy being.
 Alone with myself.
 One day I really hope that my friend is able to find that place for herself too.

-Jackie teaches YogaBuds, yoga classes in Norwich for all, 8pm on a Monday night at the Norwich School for Girls, and 8pm Thursday night at Caistor hall Hotel, 5 mins from Norwich city centre.
+Jackie teaches YogaBuds, yoga classes in Norwich for all, 8pm on a Monday night at the Norwich School for Girls.
 Classes are suitable for all levels and beginners are welcome.
-Find out more and book online in our shop or call the clinic on: 01603 631900
+Find out more and book online in our shop or call reception on: 01603 631900